MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-database.md

 ---
-title: Create a KQL database in Synapse Real-Time Analytics
+title: Create a KQL database in Real-Time Analytics
-description: Learn how to create a KQL database in Synapse Real-Time Analytics in Microsoft Fabric ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to create a KQL database in Real-Time Analytics in Microsoft Fabric ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster